 General Information for all degrees

-- Completion of all areas of General Education requirements
+- Completion of General Education requirements for all areas.

-- Completion of CCSF Associate Degree Major requirement
+- Completion of CCSF Associate Degree Major requirements.

 - Satisfy unit reqiurement of at least 60 units.